OlenaT2021/markdown_text_exercise/hometask exercise.md

 --------------------------------------------------------------------------------------

 ## Excel/XML data import
-The data import tab allows the user to import data into the system with the use of an XML or Excel file.

 To import data, follow the steps below:
 1. Select **Browse…** (or **Choose file** for Chrome users).
-2. Chooe the file to be imported.
+2. Choose the file to be imported.
 3. Select **Submit**.
 A message displays to confirm successful completion of import.

 **_Warning!_** If the type of the file selected for import is incorrect, an error message displays (only *.xml and *.xlsx files are allowed).